DSCUniport/Website/readme.md

 <img width="300" height="140" alt="Code club PH" src="https://res.cloudinary.com/simplytammy/image/upload/v1570479884/dsclogo.png">
 </p>

-# Vibranium Codeclub PH 🔥
+# Vibranium, Codeclub PH 🔥
 This awesome Progressive Web App was created for Developer Student Clubs in Sub Saharan Africa as a profile and a platform to showcase what they're upto in events, outreach to local businesses and showcases and most importantly their success stories to the world.